M-Eljarroudi/incident-analysis-bi-project/README.md

 # Incident Analysis BI Project

-A complete Business Intelligence solution designed to analyze IT and operational incidents across an international retail brand's stores in France.
-This project transforms raw incident data into a structured data warehouse and publishes a finished interactive dashboard built in Power BI.
-Due to confidentiality and data protection, the raw dataset, name of the brand, and PBIX file cannot be shared.
+A complete Business Intelligence solution built to analyze operational and IT incidents across a large retail network in France.
+Raw incident data is transformed into a fully modeled data warehouse and explored through a published Power BI dashboard.
+Due to confidentiality and data protection, the raw dataset, client name, and PBIX file cannot be shared.
 However, all technical deliverables, screenshots, and a complete static export of the dashboard are included in this repository.

 ---